-Any athlete in an "International Golf Competition" (see section II of the IGF Nationality Policy) must be a national of the country which the Athlete is representing or under which the Athlete is eligible for the competition.
+Any athlete in an "International Golf Competition" (see section II of the IGF Nationality Policy, available in the IGF Policies and Charters (June 21)) must be a national of the country which the Athlete is representing or under which the Athlete is eligible for the competition.
 The IGF publishes this Policy as it pertains to matters relating to the determination of the country which an Athlete may represent in an International Golf Competition.
 Please refer to the Policy for more details.

 Other Rules and Regulations

 Other Olympic documentation and resources will be released at a later stage.

 - Tokyo 2020 official website

 - IOC Social and Digital Media Guidelines for Tokyo 2020

 Any questions regarding the Olympic Games Rules and Regulations should be sent to firstname.lastname@example.org and we will be happy to answer your query.